Digital Signal 1: Alternative technologies

-Dark fiber: Dark fiber refers to unused fibers, available for use.
+Dark fiber: Dark fiber refers to unused fibers available for use.
 Dark fiber has been, and still is, available for sale on the wholesale market for both metro and wide area links, but it may not be available in all markets or city pairs.

-Dark fiber capacity is typically used by network operators to build SONET and dense wavelength division multiplexing (DWDM) networks, usually involving meshes of self-healing rings.
+Dark fiber capacity is typically used by network operators to build SONET and dense wavelength-division multiplexing (DWDM) networks, usually involving meshes of self-healing rings.
 Now, it is also used by end-user enterprises to expand Ethernet local area networks, especially since the adoption of IEEE standards for gigabit Ethernet and 10 Gigabit Ethernet over single-mode fiber.
 Running Ethernet networks between geographically separated buildings is a practice known as "WAN elimination".

-DS1C is a digital signal equivalent to two Digital Signal 1, with extra bits to conform to a signaling standard of 3.152 Mbit/s.
+DS1C is a digital signal equivalent to two Digital Signal 1 circuits, with extra bits to conform to a signaling standard of 3.152 Mbit/s.
 Few (if any) of these circuit capacities are still in use today.
-In the early days of digital and data transmission, the 3-Mbit/s data rate was used to link mainframe computers together.
+In the early days of digital and data transmission, the three-megabit-per-second data rate was used to link mainframe computers together.
 The physical side of this circuit is called T1C.